 Typography is what sets designers apart from other artists.
 In visual communication, typography must be integrated (every last loop, bowl, and descender) into a total design.
 In this online basic typography course, you'll explore the anatomy of the letterform.
 Working with a design pro, you'll learn how to classify typefaces and use them creatively.
 Understanding the fundamentals of typography will give your work power, eloquence, and beauty.

 Did you know that letters have shoulders, arms, and ears?
-In Lesson One, you'll jump right into the fundamentals, looking at the historical origins of typography and learning to identify the component parts of letterforms.
+In the first lecture, you'll jump right into the fundamentals, looking at the historical origins of typography and learning to identify the component parts of letterforms.
 You'll explore the applications of typography through case studies on two professional typographers: one designs type, and the other designs with type.
 You'll also look at contemporary typefaces and their uses.

 - Develop an understanding of the basic terminology of typography and the historical origins of typographical terms and concepts.